 Anyone who knows about the New Documents Illustrating Early Christianity series (commonly abbreviated New Docs) knows these ten books are lexical gold, shedding light onto the words of the New Testament beyond what our lexicons and workbooks offer.
 (You can read a short post I wrote on the series here.)
 The original overly-ambitious plan to release one volume every year soon faltered and ultimately fizzled with the last book in the series appearing in 2012.
 But the wonderful news is that after a lengthy hiatus, six more volumes of New Docs are planned for release!
-The well-qualified chief-editor and architect of the project, Dr. Jim Harrison, kindly sat down for an interview to discuss his work.
+The well-qualified chief-editor and architect of the project, Prof. Jim Harrison, kindly sat down for an interview to discuss his work.
 He’s answered my questions, which will appear on my website in two parts.
 Part 1 appears below.
 (Part 2 is now available here.)
-Thank you, Dr. Harrison, for sharing the exciting news of this project!
+Thank you, Prof. Harrison, for sharing the exciting news of this project!

 1. Would you give us a brief history of New Documents Illustrating Early Christianity (New Docs)?
 How and when did this project come about?
 Why did it come to a halt?